 fit_xy() substitute the current arguments in the model

-specification into the computational engine's code, checks them
+specification into the computational engine's code, check them

-for validity, then fits the model using the data and the
+for validity, then fit the model using the data and the

 engine-specific code.
 Different model functions have different